Back To Search Results

 Complications

-Single-ventricle heart syndromes are typically corrected through direct intervention, obfuscating the origin of certain complications.
-The expected sequelae of corrected single-ventricle hearts are listed below.
+Single-ventricle heart syndromes are typically managed through direct surgical or interventional procedures, which can obscure the origins of some complications.
+The expected sequelae following correction of single-ventricle hearts include the following:

 Consultations

 Consultations with interventional specialists and thoracic surgeons should be made when the anomaly is discovered.
-Prompt referral enables timely intervention and ensures that patients are fully informed about their options.
+Prompt referral enables timely intervention and ensures that patients and their families are fully informed about their options.

 Deterrence and Patient Education

 Intervention, whether medical or surgical, is not always the most appropriate or optimal choice.
 Detailed discussions about prognosis and potential outcomes should be held with family members.
 Clinicians should clearly explain that staged procedures may not be curative and that cardiac transplantation may be required in the future.
-If the condition is identified in utero, elective termination may be considered as part of the discussion of available options.
-Additionally, living conditions should be addressed with patients, particularly for families living at altitudes higher than 1,700 meters above sea level, as residing in such locations may negatively impact long-term survival.[89]
+If the condition is identified in utero, elective termination may be presented as an option during counseling.
+Additionally, living conditions should be addressed, especially for families residing at altitudes above 1,700 meters, as such environments may adversely affect long-term survival.[86]

 Enhancing Healthcare Team Outcomes